noboomu/proteus/README.md

 ## Setup

-Parameters are all configured in the `conf/application.conf` file.
+By default, the configuration is loaded into a `com.typesafe.config.Config` from a file at `conf/application.conf`.
+`@Named` annotated properties of `Module`, `Service` and controller classes are bound to values found in the configuration.

 Proteus applications generally have a main method that creates an instance of `io.sinistral.proteus.ProteusApplication`.
 Prior to calling `start` on the `ProteusApplication` instance:
 * Register `Service` classes via `addService`